ManimalaC/sda-testing-1/README.md

 breaks!

 #### Exercise S.6
-Come up with (but you don't have to implement) one or more further optimizations that could be made to the algorithm.
+Come up with (but you don't have to implement, just make a note in [`docs`](docs)) one or more further optimizations that could be made to the algorithm.
 Also consider if you would have to alter any of the unit tests before implementing the optimization(s).

 > **Assistant's note:** For example, there are several optimizations possible
 > on the use of the array, and how it is cached.

+### Grading Criteria
+Each week we will communicate grading criteria through the [issue tracker](../../issues/).
+Grading criteria set the basic standards for a pass, komp or fail, so it is essential you review them each week.
+These will change over time as your skills develop, so make sure you read the grading criteria issue carefully and tick off all the requirements.